-Any of the following events will be considered a "guarantor event of default" under the trust agreement for an issuance of Mega certificates:
+Any of the following events will be considered a "guarantor event of default" under the trust documents for an issuance of Mega certificates:

-- we fail to make a required payment under our guaranty, and our failure continues uncorrected for 15 days after written notice of the failure and a demand that the failure be cured have been given to us by the holders of Mega certificates representing at least 5% of the voting rights of the related class; - we fail in any material way to fulfill any of our other obligations under the trust agreement or the related issue supplement, and our failure continues uncorrected for 60 days after written notice of the failure and a demand that the failure be cured have been given to us by the holders of Mega certificates of any related class representing at least 25% of the voting rights of the related class; or - we become insolvent, a receiver or a new conservator is appointed (either voluntarily or involuntarily and, in the case of an involuntary appointment, the order appointing the receiver or new conservator has been undischarged or unstayed for 60 days) or we admit in writing that we are unable to pay our debts.
+- we fail to make a required payment under our guaranty, and our failure continues uncorrected for 15 days after written notice of the failure and a demand that the failure be cured has been given to us by the holders of Mega certificates representing at least 5% of the voting rights; - we fail in any material way to fulfill any of our other obligations under the trust documents, and our failure continues uncorrected for 60 days after written notice of the failure and a demand that the failure be cured has been given to us by the holders of Mega certificates representing at least 25% of the voting rights; or - we become insolvent, a receiver or a new conservator is appointed (either voluntarily or involuntarily and, in the case of an involuntary appointment, the order appointing the receiver or new conservator has been undischarged or unstayed for 60 days) or we admit in writing that we are unable to pay our debts.

-Mega Certificateholders' Rights Upon a Guarantor Event of Default
+Certificateholders' Rights upon a Guarantor Event of Default

-Mega certificateholders generally have no right under the trust agreement to institute any proceeding against us with respect to the trust agreement.
-A Mega certificateholder may institute such a proceeding only if a guarantor event of default has occurred and is continuing and
+Certificateholders generally have no right under the trust documents to institute any proceeding against us with respect to the trust documents.
+A certificateholder may institute such a proceeding only if a guarantor event of default has occurred and is continuing and

-- the holders of Mega certificates representing at least 25% of the voting rights of any related class have requested in writing that the trustee institute the proceeding in its own name as trustee; and - the trustee for 120 days has neglected or refused to institute the proceeding.
+- the holders of Mega certificates representing at least 25% of the voting rights have requested in writing that the trustee institute the proceeding in its own name as trustee; and - the trustee has neglected or refused to institute any proceeding for 120 days.

-The trustee will be under no obligation to take any action or to institute, conduct or defend any litigation under the trust agreement at the request, order or direction of any Mega certificateholder unless the Mega certificateholders have offered to the trustee reasonable security or indemnity against the costs, expenses and liabilities that the trustee may incur.
+The trustee will be under no obligation to take any action or to institute, conduct or defend any litigation under the trust documents at the request, order or direction of any certificateholder unless the certificateholders have offered to the trustee reasonable security or indemnity against the costs, expenses and liabilities that the trustee may incur.

-Future Limitations on Mega Certificateholders' Rights Under the Trust Agreement
+Future Limitations on Certificateholders' Rights under the Trust Documents

-Mega certificateholders' rights may be limited during a receivership or future conservatorship.
-If we are placed into receivership or if we emerge from the current conservatorship and are placed into conservatorship once again, Mega certificateholders' rights to remove us as trustee or master servicer may be restricted.
+Certificateholders' rights may be limited during a receivership or future conservatorship.
+If we are placed into receivership or if we emerge from the current conservatorship and are placed into conservatorship once again, certificateholders' rights to remove us as trustee or master servicer may be restricted.
 In addition, if we are placed into receivership or are again placed into conservatorship, FHFA will have the authority to repudiate or transfer our guaranty obligations as well as our other obligations under the trust documents for each issuance of Mega certificates.
-If that occurred, Mega certificateholders would have only the right to proceed against Treasury that is described in "FANNIE MAE-Mega Certificateholders' Rights Under the Senior Preferred Stock Purchase Agreement."
+If that occurred, certificateholders would have only the right to proceed against Treasury that is described in "FANNIE MAE-Certificateholders' Rights under the Senior Preferred Stock Purchase Agreement."
 See also "RISK FACTORS-RISKS RELATING TO CREDIT."

-Voting Under the Trust Agreement
+Voting Under the Trust Documents